 For more information on how the Hoover Dam works and the effects of it potentially shutting down, keep reading.

 How Do Water Levels Affect the Hoover Dam?

-Water levels in the Lake Mead reservoir behind the Hoover Dam have a direct impact on the dam's ability to generate electricity and supply water for irrigation and drinking.
+Water levels in the Lake Mead reservoir behind the Hoover Dam have a direct impact on the dam's ability to operate.

-The dam's hydroelectric power generation relies on a sufficient water head, or difference in water level, to drive the turbine generators.
-As the water level in the lake drops, the dam's power generation capacity would decrease.
-If the water level in the lake falls below the "dead pool elevation" of 1,050 feet above sea level, the dam's power generation would stop.
+The dam's hydroelectric power generation relies on a sufficient water head, or difference in water level, to drive the turbines that generate electricity.
+As the water level in the lake drops, the dam wouldn't be able to generate as much electricity.

-A drop in water level can also affect the water supply for irrigation and drinking in the surrounding areas, as the dam is the primary source of water for the lower Colorado River basin.
-Lower water levels may also lead to a decrease in recreational activities, as well as the day-to-day lives of people living in the area.
+A drop in water level can also affect the water supply in the surrounding areas, as the dam is one of the main sources of water for the lower Colorado River basin.
+This will affect industries, as well as the day-to-day lives of people living in the area.

-In addition to its impact on power generation and water supply, low water levels in Lake Mead also affect the structural integrity of the dam.
-The weight of the water in the reservoir helps to balance the force of the water pushing against the dam, and if the water level drops too low, the dam may be at an increased risk of damage.
+Low water levels in Lake Mead will also affect the structural integrity of the dam.
+The weight of the water in the reservoir helps to balance the force of the water pushing against the dam.
+If the water level drops too low, the dam may be at an increased risk of damage.

 Related Reading: Ultimate Hoover Dam Self-Guided Tour